gilbertorobles24/mlops/2_vertical_scaling/readme.md

 My service closely resembles that of AWS Sage Maker as a ML environment based on Jupyter Lab with scalable computing power on EC2 instances.

-TRhe finalized product will allow the user to self manage ML EC2 instances based on dynamic requirements and auto-shut-down unused instances for cost saving.
+The final product will allow the user to self manage ML EC2 instances based on dynamic requirements and auto-shut-down unused instances for cost saving.